elasticpath/react-pwa-reference-storefront/documentation/practices.md

 IBM Watson Content Hub is a cloud-based CMS.
 It also provides services with IBM Watson, such as cognitive tagging, to help transform assets into a searchable library of content.

 You can upload catalog images and site content images to WCH using the wchtools command-line utility.
-Uploaded assets are scanned using Watson's Visual Image recognition service, and tagged based on the content to create a searchable library.
-After the images are uploaded, the content delivery URL must be provided in the Reference Storefront's configuration for both `skuImagesUrl` and `siteImagesUrl`, with the appropriate sku/file name placeholders.
+Uploaded assets are scanned using the Watson's Visual Recognition service, which are tagged based on the content, to create a searchable library.
+After uploading the images, provide the content delivery URL with the appropriate sku/file name placeholders in the Reference Storefront's configuration for both `skuImagesUrl` and `siteImagesUrl`.
 In the following examples, a few fields are populated based on the tenant ID of the WCH account and the directory structure of the assets:
 `"skuImagesUrl": "https://my11.digitalexperience.ibm.com/<wch_tenant_identifier>/dxdam/<catalog_directory>/%sku%.jpeg",`
 `"siteImagesUrl": "https://my11.digitalexperience.ibm.com/<wch_tenant_identifier>/dxdam/<site_images>/%fileName%",`